|1. Registration||2. Period of Study||3. Temporary Withdrawal|

 3.2 A person on temporary withdrawal does not possess entitlements to any rights or privileges associated with student status, unless this is expressly stated in a letter from the appropriate University authority stipulating the person’s status and entitlements, including insurance status if appropriate.

 3.3 The SPRC may permit students to withdraw temporarily from the programme for a period of up to one year at a time, up to a cumulative maximum of two years, where it is satisfied that good cause exists or continues to exist.

 3.4 A period of permitted temporary withdrawal shall not count as part of the time allowed by the University for submission or completion.

 3.5 Students who do not resume/re-register at the appropriate time and who do not seek permission to withdraw temporarily shall be deemed to have withdrawn from the University.
 Students who are dissatisfied with such a ruling may submit an academic appeal (research degree programmes) if a ground for appeal is evidenced.

 3.6 Any suspension or extension to the period of study of visa-holding students must be reported to the International Student Support Office as soon as it is known, for report to UK Visas and Immigration.

-4.1 Students registered for a Higher Doctorate must normally have one adviser to advise on the summary that shall accompany the published works, and to support the student through the submission process.
+4.1 Students registered for a Higher Doctorate must have one adviser to advise on the summary that shall accompany the published works, and to support the student through the submission process.

-4.2 The adviser shall normally be an academic member of the University staff, who is experienced in and actively engaged in research, who holds a research degree at the same level as the degree being advised on or who has appropriate equivalent experience or professional qualifications or status, and who has an understanding of University and School policies and procedures concerning research students and adviser responsibilities.
+4.2 The adviser shall be an academic member of the University staff, who is experienced in and actively engaged in research, who holds a research degree at the same level as the degree being advised on or who has appropriate equivalent experience or professional qualifications or status, and who has an understanding of University and School policies and procedures concerning research students and adviser responsibilities.

 4.3 The following categories of staff are eligible to be considered for appointment as an adviser: professors and readers of the University.